 I) Why switch to manual exposure mode ?

-- you take the decision.
-Whatever the processor and algorithms of your camera’s exposure system, it will never be able to guess what the important parts of the scene are.
-Indeed, there are no algorithms for emotions, creativity or social interaction, but only averages based on the amount of light that a scene reflects.
-You do take the decision on the framing, the composition and the message of a scene, why not do so then for the amount of light that will hit the sensor/film ?
+– you take the decision.
+Whatever the processor and algorithms of your camera's exposure system, it will never be able to determine which are the important parts of the scene.
+Indeed, there are no algorithms for emotions, creativity or social interaction, your camera only computes the amount of light that a scene reflects.
+Since you do take decisions on framing, composition and the message of a scene, why not do so then for the amount of light that will hit the sensor/film ?

 The shot below was very tricky to expose due to the extreme contrast of the scene.
-I decided to preserve the highlights, allowing for the surrounding to lay in the dark.
-In automatic mode, most metering systems would have probably blown the highlights on the waiter’s shirt.
-It was obviously an aesthetics choice that I made, good or bad, but was mine and not the camera’s. (click on pictures to enlarge)
+I decided to preserve the highlights, allowing for the background to lay in the dark.
+In automatic mode, most metering systems would have probably blown the highlights on the waiter's shirt.

 – it provides more consistency within a series.
 Automatic exposure system will either vary the ISO level (Auto-ISO), the aperture or the speed.
 You might therefore end up with a picture mix with different ISO levels, depth of fields and sharpness depending on the exposure mode you selected.
 It might not matter to all, but for those street photographers looking for a constant look, manual mode might make it easier.

 – personal satisfaction.
 Yes, it is a great feeling to operate a camera without any help on exposure (or focus in the case of a rangefinder).
 Good-bye to automatisms, you are the master of light.

 II) The basics of exposure – Sunny 16